 This is a sample chapter from The House, The Spheres Book Two.
 More information about the book and the series can be found under Books.
 And now …

 It lay down, resting its head on its paws.
-The boy might not be here yet, but he would come.
+The boy was not here, but he would come, and when he did, more than one of the restless ghosts would wake.

 We hope you enjoyed this sample chapter.
 You can find more sample chapters here.